bjgill33/6th-Street-Pizza/docs/merging_production.md

 ### Finished

-You are now done merging the main branch into the production branch.
+You are now done merging the `main` branch into the `Production` branch.

 ## Hard Way